-Meagan Sokol, Art Camp Assistant – Meagan received her bachelors of arts degree in Visual and Performing Arts, Art History and Psychology from the University of Colorado at Colorado Springs and her masters of arts degree in Art Therapy and Transpersonal Counseling Psychology from Naropa University, Boulder.
+Meagan Sokol, Arts Education Director – Meagan received her bachelors of arts degree in Visual and Performing Arts, Art History and Psychology from the University of Colorado at Colorado Springs and her masters of arts degree in Art Therapy and Transpersonal Counseling Psychology from Naropa University, Boulder.
 She has worked with preschoolers, teens and families as a licensed art therapist and currently teaches workshops locally.

 Board of Directors

 Lila Wickham, President – Lila Wickham retired after 40 years in public health, most recently as the Environmental Health Director for Multnomah County.
 Her dream to live on the Oregon Coast was manifested in May 2014.
 She remains committed to her passions by volunteering for the national Public Health Accreditation Board as a reviewer and as Co-Coordinator of the Cannon Beach Medical Reserve Corps.
 In 2015 she joined the Cannon Beach Arts Association as a board member to support arts and artists in the community.